liminals/stock-share-market/README.md

 - Bootstar 4 (in future)

-### How to run
+### How to import
 - open eclipse
 - click File > Import
 - choose Existing Maven Projects
 - then Right click on project > Maven > Download Sources/ Download JavaDoc
 - then Right click on project > Maven > Update Project

+### How to run,
-- then Right click on project > Run as > Maven build...
+- Right click on project > Run as > Maven build...
-- In the Edit Configuration window set Goals ad 'clean install'
+- In the Edit Configuration window set Goals as 'clean install'
 - In the Edit Configuration window select Skip Tests
 - After 'Build Success', Right click on project > Run as > Run on server
 - Choose Tomcat8 on localhost, Then Finish